What are Chevening events?

 To allocate tickets and manage our events we use Eventbrite.
 To reserve a ticket for an event, you must first register with Eventbrite.
 When you sign up please make sure that you use the same name and email address that we have on file for you.
 After you have registered with Eventbrite you will be able to save an event for future reference.

-All events and tickets go 'live' on Eventbrite on specific days and at specific times.
+All events and tickets go 'live' on Eventbrite at 10:00 on a specific day and will remain open for 48 hours.
 Every event has an individual password which you can find in the Scholargram.
-As soon as an event is live, you can book a place.
-If you are successful, Eventbrite will send you a confirmation email with your ticket.
-Bear in mind that our events are very popular and do sell out extremely quickly.
+As soon as an event is live, you can register for a place.
+If you are successful, you will receive an email with further instructions.
+Bear in mind that our events are very popular and spaces are limited.

 This ticketing system is in place to ensure that all scholars have a fair chance of obtaining a place.
-You will be notified about the dates that tickets will become live in the monthly scholargram.
-The times at which tickets goes live are varied by day and time to ensure everyone has a chance at getting a ticket.
+You will be notified about the dates that events will become live in the monthly Scholargram.
 The system also allows you to register your interest for the event and receive reminders about ticket release dates.

 Can I book a ticket for another scholar?

 You are only allowed to book one ticket per event and you must book this yourself.

 Can I book my own ticket for the same venue independently?